DBCDK/serviceprovider/doc/README.md

 Include http as allowed scheme in swagger, this is useful when developing locally.

+## Auth

+Authentication using OAuth 2.

+The authentification server is called Smaug, and lives in another repository: https://github.com/dbcdk/smaug/.
+This also documents the API for gettin g a token.

+In the first version it will support logins via "Resource Owner Password Credentials".

 # Testing
 ## Unit tests
 Unit tests are placed with the modules and components in a `__tests__` folder